Skip to content

 There will be cases where you want to show fields on different views conditionally.
 For example, you may want to display a field in the New and Edit views and hide it on the Index and Show views.

 For scenarios like that, you may use the visibility helpers hide_on, show_on, only_on, and except_on methods.
-Available options for these methods are: :create, :edit, :index, :show, :forms (both :create and :edit) and :all (only for hide_on and show_on).
+Available options for these methods are: :new, :edit, :index, :show, :forms (both :new and :edit) and :all (only for hide_on and show_on).

 Be aware that a few fields are designed to override those options (ex: the id field is hidden in Edit and New).